undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - localization support.

 ## 16. Open Questions
-- Should unloaded be a persistent state or an event only?
 - Should confidence be a percentage or diagnostic enum?
 - Should final spin detection be enabled by default?
-- Should leak detection create a separate safety state sensor?
 - Should temperature be diagnostic-only in v1.0?